TinosNitso/mpv-scripts/README.md

 Above scripts in `mpv-scripts.zip` haven't been properly released yet - more MacOS & smartphone testing needed.
 There's a feedback glitch @YouTube load, too.
 - Added `o.android`, `o.windows`, `o.linux` & `o.darwin` platform overrides to all scripts.
 Smartphones work better with different options, like binacles.
 - Added `o.toggle_command` to all scripts except main.
 All toggles can activate any command.
 Replaces `o.osd_on_toggle`, for graph inspections.
 - Added `o.double_aid_timeout` to aspeed, autocrop & automask.
-Double-aid is similar to double-mute, due to Android.
-Laggy command trigger.
+Double-aid is similar to double-mute, due to Android (laggy trigger).
 A new `playback_restarted` timer blocks all double-tap timers from misfiring.
 - Added `o.double_sid_timeout` to all scripts except main.
-Best smartphone toggle mechanism: doesn't cause lag or glitch audio. `sid` to toggle is artificially added.
+Best smartphone toggle mechanism. `sub-create-cc-track` is artificially added.
 - `android-surface-area` W,H computation for automask, autocrop & autocomplex.
 Binacles are perfect circles on smartphone!
 Improved examples take portrait/landscape into account.
 Graphs reload on fullscreen rotation.
+- Added `function gp` (Get Property) to all scripts.
+All script-opt types now well-defined.
+A GUI like SMPlayer could hook in various preferences using `--script-opts`.
 - automask.lua: Returned `o.fps`.
 If produced @30fps, film must also be 30fps.
 Bugfix for examples (I broke half of them in the last release).
 Added examples, `SPINNING_TRIANGLE_DUAL` & `SPINNING_SQUARES_DUAL` (opposing twirls).
-These required a rotate bugfix (expand spinning corners by `sqrt(2)`).
+These required a rotate bugfix: `oh=ow=hypot(iw,ih)`.
 - aspeed.lua: Removed `o.clocks.no_locales` flag.
 Improved AbDays (more accurate, more lowercase).
 No-Armenian override for Android.
-Faster YouTube load by always loading path, then controller blocks JPEG using `block_path` switch.
+Faster YouTube load by always loading path - then the controller blocks JPEG using a `block_path` switch.
 Enabled `graph` randomization @file-loaded.
 - autocomplex.lua: Bugfix for aid on/off.
 It toggles off & on with only one click of aid.
-- Added `function gp` (Get Property) to all scripts.
-All script-opt types now well-defined.
-A GUI like SMPlayer could hook in various preferences using `--script-opts`.
 - main.lua: Improved `ytdl_path` code.
 More elegant codes.
+- autocrop.lua: Improved JPEG reliability & `o.meta_osd`.
+- Removed `\\,` from all graphs.
-- `insta_pause` removed from autocrop/automask `start-file` function, so can pause during YouTube load.
-Improved JPEG reliability & `o.meta_osd` for autocrop.
+- autocrop/automask: `insta_pause` removed from `start-file` function, so can pause during YouTube load.